chrisbrickey/findcokezero/README.md

 ### Future Development
-- Add model for soda types and link to retailers with join table
-- Integrate Google Maps API to augment retailer objects with latitude / longitude
+- Integrate Google Maps API to augment retailer objects with latitude / longitude and facilitate maps on frontend
 - Build client that shows map of retailers based on some geographic input (e.g. current user location or manually entered zip code)
-- Allow webapp users to filter retailers by soda type
-- Allow webapp users to add new retailers (including soda types) to database using form and/or click on map
+- Frontend users can add retailers
+- Frontend users can update soda inventory of retailers